KArbeRes/MagentaA11yV2/public/content/documentation/web/component/autocomplete.md

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND I use the tab key to move focus to the text input
       - I HEAR Its purpose is clear
-      - I HEAR It identifies itself as a select, popup, menu/submenu, listbox or combobox
+      - I HEAR it identifies itself as a select, popup, menu/submenu, listbox or combobox
-      - I HEAR Its label is read and selected options are read
+      - I HEAR its label is read and selected options are read
-      - I HEAR It indicates the value of the text input
+      - I HEAR it indicates the value of the text input
    - THEN when I use the arrow keys to select an option I HEAR the selected option is the new text input value
    - THEN when I use the enter key I HEAR the selected option is changed and focus returns to the text input
    - THEN when I use the escape key when the select is open I HEAR it collapses and focus moves to the text input